ishitajoshi1/User-user-based-recommendation-algorithm/README.md

 c) ePscoring: This table is constructed in order to overcome the drawback of non-popularity of new products.
 It is built on similarity among different categories wherein PID is scored against similar categories.
 (5:- highly correlated)
 # Optimisation
 The data matrix feature is added to overcome test cases namely:

 a) New product with zero ratings

 b) New User with no history

 Also, the complexity of algorithm is reduced from O(no._of_categories*no._of_products) to O(no._of_categories)

+# Contact me
+For further queries and questions, mail me at mishitajoshi@gmail.com